rhiga2/mle-survival-guide/_pages/math_for_machine_learning.md

 $$

 ## Convergence
 Just like how a sequence of numbers can converge, a sequence of random variables (known as **random processes**) can also converge.
 Suppose we want to design a robot that guesses a secret number $X$ hourly (each hourly guess is denoted by the random process $X_n$).
-A bad guess means that the deviation $|X_n - X|$ is large (greater than some value $\epsilon$).
+A bad guess means that the deviation $\lvert X_n - X \rvert$ is large (greater than some value $\epsilon$).
 If the robot guesses the number with low deviation in one trial run that may be drawn to luck, we want to make sure that our robot design repeatedly converges for multiple different trials.
 In the following section, we will use this analogy to explain each notion of convergence:
 1. Convergence in distribution: the weakest definition of convergence we will discuss.
 When our random process converges in distribution, that means over time the distribution of our robot's guesses converges to the same distribution that we use to pick our secret number $X$.
-The actual deviation $|X_n - X|$ is not guaranteed to be small.
+The actual deviation $\lvert X_n - X \rvert$ is not guaranteed to be small.

 $$
 \lim_{x \rightarrow \infty} F_n(X) = F(X)